Beautiful spaces built for travel and life.(NYSE: $SOND)

 The Neighborhood Hub

 Co-founders Nirav Tolia, Sarah Leary, and Prakash Janakiraman founded Nextdoor after seeing research that many people do not know their neighbors by name.
 They sought out to build a neighborhood hub that would cultivate a kinder world where everyone has a neighborhood they can rely on.
-In 2014, Greylock partnered with Nextdoor, and in late 2018 Sarah Friar was appointed CEO.
-Today, Nextdoor is the neighborhood hub for trusted connections and the exchange of helpful information, goods, and services in 11 countries around the world.
+In 2011, Greylock partnered with Nextdoor, and in late 2018 Sarah Friar was appointed CEO.
+The company went public in 2021 (NYSE: KIND) and today, Nextdoor is the neighborhood hub for trusted connections and the exchange of helpful information, goods, and services in 11 countries around the world.

 The Identity Cloud